vltabacaru/testing/sqldev-cicd-liquibase/introduction/intro-cicd.md

 * Create network and compute resources on Oracle Cloud
 * Prepare cloud infrastructure for development
 * Provision Oracle Autonomous Database
+* Update Git client and create a new GutHub repository
 * Install Liquibase on compute node

 ### Prerequisites